GrGLeo/TermArena/README.md

 ```
 - Player collision are checked against walls, and walls can't be traversed.
 - The board refreshes every 50ms to reflect the latest player positions.
+- Two flag are placed in each team side.
+The player need to capture the enemy flag and bring it back
+to his base.

 ## Server Details